andreaskaris/selinux-training/files/steps/6/description.md

      reboot

-3. Wait for your system to reboot, then run the `cause-violation` service again:
+3. Wait for your system to reboot, then check `sestatus` and `/proc/cmdline` again:

+     sestatus
+     cat /proc/cmdline

+4. Run the `cause-violation` service again:

      systemctl start cause-violation

-4. Check the journal and /var/log/audit/audit.log.
+5. Check the journal and /var/log/audit/audit.log.
 SELinux is enabled, and errors should be logged again:

      journalctl -t setroubleshoot --boot
-     less /var/log/audit/audit.log